-Husband: “Who taught our daughter ‘Rudolph the Red-Nosed Reindeer?”
+Husband: “Who taught our toddler ‘Rudolph the Red-Nosed Reindeer?”

 Me: That would be me.
 Last July.

 Oh holidays.
 The food.
 The love.
 The traditions.
 The opportunity to count blessings and give some away.
 Who am I kidding?
 I’ll celebrate just about anything.

 Still, I want these days to sparkle in my children’s eyes . . . but not at any cost.
 We prioritize wholesome food, even during the holidays.
 Although in general I don’t make a lot of desserts, over the years I have collected some recipes that often make an appearance during the holidays.
 Here are our favorites, plus a few savory recipes.
 I hope you love them as much as we do!